 Setting is Paramount

-[2020-04-25: This was post written before the massive new Degenesis.com site was released.
-Now that it’s live, I encourage you to explore Degenesis.com before downloading the free core rulebook PDFs.
-The site contains a ton of info that will help you better understand the game world before you dive into the core books.]
+2020-04-25: This was post written before the massive new Degenesis.com site was released.
+Now that it’s live, I encourage you to explore it before downloading the free core rulebook PDFs.
+The site contains a ton of info that will help you better understand the game world.

 First, unlike Dungeons & Dragons for example, Degenesis is a not setting-agnostic.
 The game is about exploring a specific world that is deep and complex.
 The further you dig into it, the more amazing it becomes.
 The game mechanics serve the game world and are purposefully straightforward, flexible, and made for easy house-ruling.
 When thinking about what is “official” and part of the core Degenesis experience, it helps to remember that while the mechanics are important, the setting is the first among equals.